chicks-net/data-models/README.md

 data-models
 ===========

-data models such as ERD's for various projects
+A collection of data models such as ERD's for various projects.
+The initial focus is on:

+* monitoring
+* inventory systems